OfficeDev/Office-Add-in-Commands/FAQ.md

 1. Verify that in your VersionOverrides you are targeting the correct host.
 Sometimes folks assume that the hosts declared on the top of the manifest
 2. Verify that you are using the correct Tab element.
 OfficeTab is to add commands to an existing Office Tab and requires that you pass an existing Id.
 CustomTab is to create a new tab.
 Consult the reference documentation for more details.

-In the future we will have better tooling support

 ###Debug: ExecuteFunction not working